adobe/aepsdk-roku/Documentation/api-reference.md

 ### resetIdentities

-Call this function to reset the Adobe identities such as ECID from the SDK.
+Call this function to reset the Adobe identities such as ECID from the AEP Roku SDK.

 ##### Syntax